prysm.polynomials#

 • j (int) – derivative order

-• alphas (numpy.ndarray, optional) – array to store the alpha sums in, if not None, alphas should be of shape (j+1, len(cs), *x.shape) see _initialize_alphas if you desire more information
+• alphas (ndarray, optional) – array to store the alpha sums in, if not None, alphas should have shape (j+1, len(cs)) followed by x.shape see _initialize_alphas if you desire more information

 Returns: